es-progress/zephyr/docs/reference/modules.md

         - `def_virt_host_name`: name for default vhost (which will also be used for certificate and key filenames)
         - `def_virt_host_subject`: default virtual host certificate subject
     - `apache-module`: list of Apache modules to enable.
 Format: "module_name" (one per line).
+    - `apache-conf`: list of Apache configuration files to enable.
+Format: "conf_name" (one per line).

 ---